 Epic Double Point Standings.

 Brady Hoke Epic Double Fist-Pump Of The Week.
-Nope.

 Epic Double Fist-Pumps Past.

 AppSt: Derrick Green rumbles for 60 yards.

 MARCUS HALL EPIC DOUBLE BIRD OF THE WEEK.
 That one time Devin Gardner threw way behind a blitheringly open Devin Funchess to prevent him from going 14/14.

 Honorable mention: That one drive where the Mountaineers drove the ball on the ground against the second team.

 AppSt: Devin Gardner dares to throw an incomplete pass.

 7/1/2014 – USA 1, Belgium 2 (ET) – out of World Cup

 I never really forgave the guy.
 Admittedly, it's not like there was a huge amount to forgive.
 I just thought that after I'd indulged his desire to go to a couple of shows that I normally would not have he would reciprocate.
 Instead, he sulked through the entirety of a fun Robert Earl Keen show that I should have enjoyed about 15% more.